vsrnth/blog/_posts/2018-10-12-post-ubuntu-install.md

 ---
 layout: post
-title: 10 or more things to do after installing Ubuntu
+title: Things to do after installing Ubuntu
 tags: [Ubuntu, Setup]
 ---

-### Stuff which makes your life easier after installing Ubuntu 16.04.
+### This stuff will make your life easier after installing Ubuntu 16.04.

 ***

 FB Reader
 - My favourite all purpose document reader, works out of the box & complements the pre installed the document reader.